 While many legacy vendors deploy hardware platforms that are generations behind, using the open philosophy allows Silicon Mechanics to quickly leverage the best the industry has to offer.
 Silicon Mechanics has already deployed many Seagate Enterprise SSDs as well as Seagate Enterprise Performance 15K drives to build out this tiered infrastructure and will continue to rely on Seagate technology to ensure cutting edge performance in future.

 A breadth of expertise for implementation and support

 While companies may migrate assets to the cloud for any number of reasons, the common theme emerging from different deployments is that the “one-size-fits-all” approach no longer meets the needs of modern businesses.
-Silicon Mechanics addresses these varied market demands through the development of its tiered storage system, as well as by leveraging technology and expertise from the Seagate Cloud Builder Alliance.
-As a world leader in hard disc drives and storage solutions, Seagate offers a great variety of enterprise-grade hard-disc, solid-state and hybrid storage technologies, so businesses like Global Legal can customise their infrastructures based on their unique capacity and performance needs.
+Silicon Mechanics addresses these varied market demands through the development of its tiered storage system as well as by leveraging technology and expertise from the Seagate Cloud Builder Alliance.
+As a world leader in hard disk drives and storage solutions, Seagate offers a great variety of enterprise-grade hard-disk, solid-state, and hybrid storage technologies, so businesses like Global Legal can customize their infrastructures based on their unique capacity and performance needs.

 “Right from the beginning we wanted to go after highly available back-end storage for virtualization and Seagate met the challenge of providing Tier 1 storage,” said Scherer.
 As a Seagate Cloud Builder Alliance partner, Silicon Mechanics gains access to the latest drives as well as help in determining which storage devices will provide the most value for its customers.
 This allows the company to take a business need, use its own industry expertise to determine compute and storage requirements, and leverage Seagate’s expertise to translate those requirements into the best devices for every new project.